 Cons of House Swapping

 House swapping is not new.
 It’s been around since 1953 when a group of European teachers wanted to travel over their summer vacation, yet do it economically.
-Although most home exchangers agree that it’s safe, there are some considerations.
+Although most home exchangers agree it’s safe, there are some considerations.

-Complete Strangers – While house exchange participants tend to be of good character, and the system is based on honor (I respect your property, you respect mine), the fact remains that you are allowing complete strangers the use of your home.
+Complete Strangers – While house exchange participants tend to be of good character, and the system is based on honor (I respect your property, you respect mine), the fact remains that you are allowing strangers the use of your home.

 From all accounts, it’s unlikely you’ll be dealing with thieves.
 However, it is not recommended that you arrange a swap without a long and thorough communication with your swap partners.